UxxHans/Rainbow_Cats_Multiple_Image_Resizer/README.md

 <b>Guide:</b>

--Enter the target size and extension in main.py.
+- Enter the target size and extension in main.py.

--Throw image folders (without files other than images) or images into the "Input" folder.
+- Throw image folders (without files other than images) or images into the "Input" folder.

--Run main.py and get results from "Output" folder.
+- Run main.py and get results from "Output" folder.

 <b>For Gray Scale and RGB (Not Transparent):</b>